 "I strive to produce truthful and candid moments in photos, of unguarded people, and genuine events.
 The challenge is to document sensitive scenes and important moments without the presence of my camera changing them.
 As a photographer, I have found that the only way to capture images with this kind of honesty and trust, is to develop a solid relationship with my clients."

-Erin shoots frequently in San Francisco, Atlanta, Los Angeles, and Seattle, with clients such as Thiel Foundation, NASDAQ, Porsche, Neiman Marcus, Elie Tahari, Fendi, Jeffrey Fashion Cares, Fernbank Natural History Museum, Atlanta Contemporary Arts Center, Dogpatch Films, Sharespost, Schwarzkopf Professional and The Atlantan.
+Erin shoots frequently in San Francisco, Atlanta, and Seattle, with clients such as Thiel Foundation, NASDAQ, Porsche, Neiman Marcus, Elie Tahari, Fendi, Jeffrey Fashion Cares, Atlanta Contemporary Arts Center, Dogpatch Films, Schwarzkopf and Neighborcare Health.
 Erin also donates her time and has documented events by the Coalition Against Domestic Violence, American Foundation for Suicide Prevention, and she frequents local protests to heighten awareness of important local issues.

 In September of 2012, Erin relocated her studio to Seattle, Washington, where she will continue to photograph events and culture.
 When she is not traveling she can be found at her studio in Redwood City.
 Give her a shout and reserve your date!